-Unlike the two-beam assembly, the linear 3-dimensional FE model shown in Fig. 15 for this case was very large, more than 200,000 degrees of freedom.
-However, this was not a drawback as the non-linear analysis is carried out at active co-ordinates only as described earlier.
+Unlike the two-beam assembly, the linear three-dimensional finite element model shown in Fig. 15 for this case was very large, more than 200,000 degrees-of-freedom.
+However, this was not a drawback as the nonlinear analysis is carried out at active coordinates only as described earlier.
 Some initial adjustment of the linear model, in terms of material properties and modal damping, was necessary to align the linear model so that linear predictions matched the measurements without the friction damper.